5 Home Improvement Tips to Save You Money in Winter

 When we talk about home improvement, people tend to think about increasing the curb appeal of a house.
 While beautification is part of home improvement, there is a lot more to it than that.
 It is about making your home more comfortable and energy efficient, and saving you some money in the process.

 Now that fall is slowly but surely giving way to colder winter months, it is a good time to talk about energy efficiency and savings.
+Even those who live in a place don’t experience winter, such as Hawaii still have rainy seasons and may want to protect their homes against that, using a company similar to Window World Ohana, for support.
 From big changes that will knock hundreds of dollars off your energy bill to smaller ones that need just a bit of elbow grease and a few materials from your local hardware store, let’s take a look at 5 tips that will help you save money this winter.

 1. Seal Tight & Ventilate Right